altaymemioglu/public/README.md

 # public
-I do hereby share some example projects using different technologies in java.
+I do hereby share some example projects using different technologies in Java.